 Of course, the only thing more frustrating than marketing dollars poorly spent is dollars that are never spent.
-Every channel manager knows there are pockets of MDF dollars that never get paid-out.
+Every channel manager knows there are pockets of Market Development Funds dollars that never get paid-out.
 Primarily because channel partners are unaware they exist.
 A channel automation platform such as Channel Mechanics provides a centralized means of notifying partners what funds are available and how best of qualify to access them.
 Best of all, the management of that spending occurs within a framework that any corporate auditor can quickly follow.
 In fact, once the workflow surrounding qualifying for the funds is documented, the entire process can be automated on an end-to-end basis.

 Naturally, we all know a poorly managed channel marketing program can be easily exploited.
 It’s not uncommon for some partners to come to think of Market Development Funds (MDF) as something akin to an entitlement program that offsets some of their lifestyle costs.

 The fine-line channel managers need to walk is holding partners accountable for marketing dollars in a way that doesn’t discourage them from ever taking advantage of MDF in the first place.

 The best and only way to achieve that goal is to rely on a channel automation platform that provides the visibility needed to quickly see who in the channel is doing precisely what with those marketing dollars at any given time.
 For a customized demo of how we at Channel Mechanics enable channel partners to navigate that fine line, please get in touch here.